apache/hive/README.txt

 The database schema is defined in JDO metadata annotations file package.jdo at src/contrib/hive/metastore/src/model.

-In the future - the metastore itself can be a standalone server.
+In the future, the metastore itself can be a standalone server.

 DML Operations